 He might humbly dismiss his first novel, but in writing it the novice author unconsciously established a set of practices he has observed ever since.
 Copywriters at Notley’s used blue stationery, and from there on blue became the only kind of paper Trevor will use for writing fiction.
 Alterations are made by cutting and pasting new sections with scissors and glue.
 Final corrections are made longhand by pencil.

 “That’s pure affectation,” he responds self-consciously before offering a better explanation for these practices.
 “Creature of habit stuff, really.
-Blue is a very restful colour – I prefer it to white but [the book] ends up on white paper in the end.”
+Blue is a very restful color – I prefer it to white but [the book] ends up on white paper in the end.”

 Even with a strong suite of novels to his name, the short story is the form with which William Trevor is most associated.
 He has previously described himself as a short story writer who wrote a few novels rather than a novelist who wrote a few short stories – in fact, he has written hundreds of short stories.
 Either way, the same process applies.
 Paring down, paring away, the reductionist appeal of a former sculptor.